tfabris/BlueGigaEmpeg/README.txt

     MAX232 Pin 1 and 3 aka C1+/C1- - Bridge with a 2.2uf ceramic capacitor
     MAX232 Pin 4 and 5 aka C2+/C2- - Bridge with a 2.2uf ceramic capacitor
-    MAX232 Pin 2 aka V+ - Connect to Arduino 5v via a 2.2uf ceramic capacitor
+    MAX232 Pin 2 aka V+ - Connect to Pololu 5v via a 2.2uf ceramic capacitor
     MAX232 Pin 6 aka V- - Connect to GND via a 2.2uf ceramic capacitor MAX232 Pin 11 aka TTL-I1 - Connect to Arduino Mega Board 18 aka Tx1
     MAX232 Pin 12 aka TTL-O1 - Connect to Arduino Mega Board 19 axa Rx1
     MAX232 Pin 13 aka 232-I1 - Connect to RS-232 plug pin 3 aka Tx
     MAX232 Pin 14 aka 232-O1 - Connect to RS-232 plug pin 2 aka Rx
-    MAX232 Pin 15 aka GND - Connect directly to GND MAX232 Pin 16 aka VCC - Connect directly to Arduino 5v output.
+    MAX232 Pin 15 aka GND - Connect directly to GND MAX232 Pin 16 aka VCC - Connect directly to Pololu 5v output.
     MAX232 Pin 16 aka VCC - Also connect to 0.1uf ceramic capacitor which
                             then connects to GND.
-(Pin 16 is two connections, one to 5V and then also to the smoothing capacitor which bridges across 5v and GND.
-Place this cap as physically close to pin 16 as possible.)
+(Pin 16 is two connections, one to Pololu 5V and then also to the smoothing capacitor which bridges across 5v and GND.
+Place this cap as close to pin 16 as possible.)

-Empeg tuner connector is used to supply power to the Arduino and the rest of the assembly.
-Blue wire on tuner connector connects to the voltage input pin on the 12v-to-5v Pololu step-down transformer power supply, and the black wire on the tuner connector connects to the ground input pin on the step-down power supply.
+Empeg tuner connector is used to supply power to the 12v-to-5v Pololu step- down transformer power supply, and from there, on to the rest of the assembly.
+Blue wire on tuner connector connects to the voltage input pin on Pololu, and the black wire on the tuner connector connects to the ground input pin Pololu.

 Arduino "Vin" pin is connected to the 5v output rail from the Pololu 12v-to-5v step-down transformer power supply circuit.